-Discover the eFuse design and the Automotive Grade component solutions for EV The DNA of tech."
-High voltage resettable eFuse board developed in cooperation with Vishay for the safe operation of current up to 50 A at a maximum voltage of 800 V. The overcurrent threshold is adjustable and has a fast massive turn-off ( $\sim$ 2.5 $\mu$ s).
+FLECTRONICS WORLDWIDE Discover the eFuse design and the Automotive Grade component solutions for EV High voltage resettable eFuse board developed in cooperation with Vishay for the safe operation of current up to 50 A at a maximum voltage of 800 V. The overcurrent threshold is adjustable and has a fast massive turn-off (~2.5 μs).
 Built for an optimal thermal design with passive cooling.